zolex/vom/docs/README.md

 #### Flags

 Flags are also booleans but behave in a different way.
 In the normalized form, flags are strings that sit in an array.
 The presence of the flag will result in a true value.
-It's absence will result in an uninitialized value (or null the respective property is nullable).
+The flag prefixed with an "!" will result in a false  value A flag's absence will result in an uninitialized value (or null the respective property is nullable).

+> [!NOTE]
+> For flags the accessor is just the value of the flag and not symfony property access syntax.

 ```php
 use Zolex\VOM\Mapping as VOM;